Yonsei (Japanese diaspora)

 "fourth generation" (四世, Yonsei) is a Japanese diasporic term used in countries, particularly in North America and in Latin America, to specify the great-grandchildren of Japanese immigrants (Issei).
 The children of Issei are Nisei (the second generation).
 Sansei are the third generation, and their offspring are Yonsei.
-For the majority of Yonsei in the Western hemisphere, their Issei ancestors emigrated from Japan between the 1880s and 1924.
+For the majority of Yonsei in the Western Hemisphere, their Issei ancestors emigrated from Japan between the 1880s and 1924.

 The character and uniqueness of the Yonsei is recognized in its social history.
 The Yonsei are the subject of ongoing academic research in the United States and Japan.

 History

 The earliest organized group of Japanese emigrants settled in Mexico in 1897.
 Today, the four largest populations of Japanese and descendants of Japanese immigrants live in Brazil, the United States, Canada and Peru.
+The Pan American Nikkei Association (PANA) includes Argentina, Bolivia, Brazil, Chile, Colombia, Mexico, Paraguay, Peru, Uruguay, the United States and Canada.

 Yonsei is a term used in geographic areas outside Japan to specify the child of at least one Sansei (third generation) parent, who is the child of at least one Nisei (second generation), who is the child of at least one Issei parent.
 An Issei is a Japanese person who emigrated from Japan.
 Typically, if a person is Yonsei, more than one of his or her great-grandparents were born in Japan.